XRPLF/clio/README.md

 2. Access to one or more rippled nodes.
 Can be local or remote.

 ## Building
-clio is built with cmake. clio requires c++20, and boost 1.75.0 or later.
+clio is built with cmake. clio requires c++20, and boost 1.75.0 or later. protobuf v2 is required and must be manually built on systems that ship with v3, including Debian 11 and Ubuntu 21.10.
 Use these instructions to build a clio executable from source.
-These instructions were tested on Ubuntu 20.04 LTS
+These instructions were tested on Ubuntu 20.04 LTS.

 ```
 1. sudo apt-get update